 Public Lighting Code

-The NSW Public Lighting Code was first published in January 2006, and is currently being updated to support service standards and align the code with National Electricity Law and ongoing changes in the role of distribution networks.
-The NSW Public Lighting Code has become a mandatory condition of Essential Energy’s Distributor Licence and will apply from 1 July 2019.
+The NSW Public Lighting Code was first published in January 2006, and is updated to support service standards and align the code with National Electricity Law and ongoing changes in the role of distribution networks.
+The NSW Public Lighting Code has become a mandatory condition of Essential Energy’s Distributor Licence.
 The Code provides a framework for Essential Energy’s public lighting services, and creates an expectation for a higher level of service to these customers for installation and repair of public lighting.